Find Cheap Life Insurance Quotes in Your Area

-A commonly shared rule of thumb for determining your life insurance needs is to purchase a policy with a death benefit equal to 5 to 10 times your annual income.
-While this is a quick formula, it’s unlikely to reflect what your actual needs are.
-The amount of financial protection your family would need changes over time as children finish school and debts are paid.
+When calculating the amount of life insurance you need to purchase, a general rule is that your death benefit should equal five to 10 times your annual income.
+While this is a simple formula, it’s unlikely to reflect what your actual needs are.
+The amount of financial protection your family may need changes over time, as children finish school and debts are paid off or paid down.

 A better rule of thumb is to add together your current and future financial obligations, then subtract all assets that would be liquidated if you pass away.

-Financial obligations can typically be divided into the categories of: current debts, income replacement and future expenses.
+Financial obligations can typically be divided into the following categories: current debts, income replacement and future expenses.

-Current debts typically would include a mortgage, auto loan, credit card balance and other personal loans.
-Depending on how your finances are organized, you may not need to include all of these loans when calculating your life insurance needs.
-For example, an outstanding mortgage should usually be accounted for in your life insurance death benefit, as you don’t want your family to have to move following your death.
-On the other hand, if you don’t live with a partner, your children have their own homes and your house’s current value is greater than your outstanding mortgage balance, you may not need to include it.
+Current debts may typically include a mortgage, auto loan, credit card balances and other personal loans.
+Depending on how your finances are organized, you may not need to have all of these loans when calculating your life insurance needs.
+For example, an outstanding mortgage should usually be accounted for in your life insurance death benefit if you have a family who needs to go on living in your home.
+On the other hand, if the house is paid off, or you don’t live with a partner, your children have their own homes and your house’s current value is greater than your outstanding mortgage balance, you may not need to include it.

-It can be challenging to determine how much life insurance you would need as income replacement, as an accurate figure would require you to evaluate your family’s ongoing expenses, future expenses and savings plan.
+It can be challenging to determine how much life insurance you would need as an income replacement.
+An accurate figure would require you to evaluate your family’s ongoing expenses, future expenses and savings plan.
 You can do a simple approximation by adding the following figures together:

 - Children: Estimate the amount of money you spend on children (the average is around $13,000 per child per year, though this figure varies by age).
 Multiply this figure by the number of years until your children move out.